seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **BALTHASAR**
 Then she is well, and nothing can be ill:
-Her body sleeps in Capel’s monument,
+Her body sleeps in Capel's monument,
 And her immortal part with angels lives.
-I saw her laid low in her kindred’s vault,
+I saw her laid low in her kindred's vault,
 And presently took post to tell it you:
 O, pardon me for bringing these ill news,
 Since you did leave it for my office, sir.

 **ROMEO**
 Is it even so? then I defy you, stars!
-Thou know’st my lodging: get me ink and paper,
+Thou know'st my lodging: get me ink and paper,
 And hire post-horses; I will hence to-night.

 **BALTHASAR**